 There's no doubt that if these games made their way onto the Nintendo Switch, that they'd be considered some of the best games on the system.
 Bringing Super Mario 3D All-Stars would be the most popular option, as it's already optimized for the system.

-With no Metroid Prime game being available since the Wii, bringing the Metroid Prime Trilogy will help those who are interested in Metroid Prime 4 understand Samus' backstory.
+With no Metroid Prime game being available since the Wii, bringing the Metroid Prime Trilogy will help those interested in Metroid Prime 4 understand Samus' backstory.
 Rumors of a Trilogy port have been floating around, so fans would certainly appreciate having those rumors confirmed.

 Other good candidates for Switch ports and remasters are those who never made it off their initial system.
 While many have been re-released on the Wii U Virtual Console, games like Paper Mario: The Thousand Year Door never made it off the GameCube.
 Those craving another game to play after Paper Mario: The Origami King would be overjoyed to experience this classic game all over again.